VoxelForge/VoxelForge/API.md

 #### Return values
 Two values are returned, in this order:

-* String: Contains a complete formspec definition building the gallery
+* string: Contains a complete formspec definition building the gallery
-* Number: The height the gallery occupies in the formspec
+* number: The height the gallery occupies in the formspec

 ## Extending this mod (naming conventions)
 If you want to extend this mod with your own functionality, it is recommended